 Van de Stadt 34 Panache II

-We have owned this boat since 1995.
+We owned this boat for more than 30 years.
 Raced it locally and cruised it up and down both the east and west coasts of Australia

 Dragonflite 95